Robert Sarnoff: Career at RCA

-After avoiding RCA for some time, in 1948 he took a position as an account executive at RCA's National Broadcasting Company (NBC) and moved many times within the company over the next few years.
-Throughout, he was a strong advocate of color television.
-In 1953 he broadcast the first commercial program in color, a production of his commissioned opera, "Amahl and the Night Visitors".
+After avoiding RCA for some time, Robert Sarnoff took a position as an account executive at RCA's National Broadcasting Company (NBC) in 1948 and held various posts within the company over the next few years.
+Throughout, he was a strong advocate of RCA'S development of color television.
+In 1953, he broadcast the first commercial program in color, a production of his commissioned opera, "Amahl and the Night Visitors".
 His work with NBC required constant travel, during which time he became an avid art collector.

-In 1956 he was promoted to the president of NBC, replacing Sylvester Weaver.
+In 1956, he was promoted to the president of NBC, replacing Sylvester Weaver.
 At the time he stated that "We are committed to color and intend to make the transition as fast as possible."
 He commissioned the first all-color television station, WNBQ-TV in Chicago (which later became WMAQ-TV) and began an expansion of NBC's broadcasting network.
 Through this period, NBC was a leader in racial integration, the first network to broadcast a program hosted by Nat King Cole, and the first to have a black actor in a leading role with Bill Cosby in I Spy.

-In 1965 Robert became president of RCA, and in 1967, the chief executive officer (CEO).
-One of Robert's first actions as CEO was to abandon the original RCA logo, changing the name of the company simply to RCA Corporation and introducing a new logo featuring just the three letters in a modern squared font.
-He also abandoned the use of the "Nipper" logo for RCA, originally introduced for Victrola's "His Master's Voice" logo, retaining it only for a down-brand record label.
+In 1966, Robert was named president and chief operating officer of RCA, and in 1968, he was named chief executive officer (CEO).
+One of Robert's first actions as CEO was to begin modernizing RCA's image.
+He retired the original RCA lightning-bolt logo and introduced a new logo featuring just the three letters 'RCA' in a modern squared font.
+He also largely abandoned the use of the Nipper/"His Master's Voice", "Victor" and "Victrola" trademarks, retaining them only for limited use by RCA Records.
+RCA reinstated the Nipper/"His Master's Voice" trademarks after Robert was ousted in 1975.

-His father fell seriously ill in 1970 and was removed from the board, at which point Robert became chairman of the board as well as CEO.
-His father died the next year.
-In 1971, Robert sold RCA's computer division to Sperry Rand at a $490 million loss, an action which resulted in significant criticism.
-Over the next several years he sought to build RCA into a conglomerate, purchasing Random House, Hertz car rental service, Banquet Foods and many other companies.
+David Sarnoff fell seriously ill in 1970 and was removed from the board, at which point Robert became chairman of the board as well as CEO.
+The elder Sarnoff died in December, 1971.
+Earlier that year, Robert sold RCA's computer division to Sperry Rand at a $490 million loss, an action which resulted in significant criticism within the company.
+Over the next several years he sought to build RCA into a multinational conglomerate, purchasing Random House, Hertz car rental service, Banquet Foods and several other companies.

-Through this period, RCA's core business in the technology field were largely ignored.
-The effects of the 1973–1975 recession hit the company particularly hard, and Sarnoff was put under increasing pressure.
-This came to a head in 1975 when the board ousted Robert in what has been called a "palace revolt".
+Through this period, RCA's core business in the technology and home entertainment fields began to decline.
+The effects of the 1973–1975 recession hit the company particularly hard and Sarnoff was put under increasing pressure.
+This came to a head in 1975 when Robert resigned in November 1975 with effect from 31 December in what was later called a "palace revolt".